Trump Surprises A Terminally Ill Fan With A Personal Phone Call

 “I’m the secretary for the president of the United States.
 Do you have time to talk to him?”

 Unsurprisingly, Barrett was over the moon.
-The President started off the phone call with a compliment saying, “Alright Jay, You look handsome to me.
+The president started off the phone call with a compliment saying, “Alright Jay, You look handsome to me.
 I just saw a picture of you.”

 Dying Trump fan says he got a call from president's son: A terminally ill man's “bucket list” includes a gesture from the president. https://t.co/7kmcYu05vl